JamesAlexanderHill/react-firebase-boilerplate/README.md

 # react-firebase-boilerplate
-A boilerplate React app with Firebase authentication
+A boilerplate React app with Firebase authentication using NodeJS.

 ## Development
 `npm run watch`